THE CALIFORNIA COAST

 🐼 Tickets

 • 🦒 Visit the San Diego Zoo.
-One of the world’s most popular zoos, known for having giant pandas.
+One of the world’s best zoos, known for having pandas.

 • Download the San Diego Zoo app!
 It shows preset walking routes and guides you to your favorite animals, keeping you on track.